We monitor students’ attendance and punctuality, as students with high attendance make better progress academically and socially.

 Can I take holidays in term time?

-Schools may not grant any leave of absence during term time unless there are exceptional circumstances.
+The Department for Education does not allow schools to grant any leave of absence during term time unless there are exceptional circumstances.

 Any parent who wants to take their child out of school during term time must complete a discretionary leave of absence application, and give at least 15 days notice.